Behind the Shot: A Rainbow in Thorsmork

 Most days were overcast, and after a week of exhausting hikes, I had begun to regret bringing such a heavy camera kit along.
 With two Nikon D800e cameras (one regular, one IR-converted), the Tamron 15-30mm f/2.8 VR, and the Nikon 70-200mm f/4 – not to mention my tripod, filter kit, and several extra batteries – I went for quality over comfort by a wide margin.

 The first day with amazing light happened fairly late in our hike, at a location called Thorsmork.
-Sadly – or happily, depending on your outlook – Thorsmork is very easy to reach compared to almost any other part of the Laugavegur hike, with a bus service from Reykjavik (Iceland’s capital) and a few other cities.
-As such, Thorsmork is fairly popular with tourists and even has a buffet breakfast available (which we, along with the few other Laugavegur hikers, demolished, while the tour bus travelers sat far away from us in fear).
+Somewhat ironically, Thorsmork is very easy to reach compared to almost any other part of the Laugavegur hike, with a bus service from Reykjavik (Iceland’s capital) and a few other cities.
+As such, it’s a fairly popular location with tourists and even has a buffet breakfast available (which we, along with the few other Laugavegur hikers, demolished, while the tour bus travelers sat far away from us in fear).

 All of that is to set the scene for this point of the hike.
 After a week of lugging around all that camera gear with minimal results, wondering if things would ever turn out well for photography, we decided to hike to the top of a mountain called Valahnúkur for sunrise.
 Though – that makes it sound more impressive than it is.
 The hike up Valahnúkur is not particularly difficult, certainly the easiest day we’d had of the trip so far.